endaaman/tym/README.md

 $ dbus-send /me/endaaman/tym0 me.endaaman.tym.hook string:'THIS IS PARAM'
 ```

-You will get an output like below.
+you will get an output like below.

 ```
 Hello from DBus signal